nickstambaugh/quick-charts/readme.md

 # Quick Charts

 Quick Charts is a simple web app that generates data visualizations from flat files.
-With the philosophy of being minimalistic, Quick Charts is created on top of a custom build system that handles the following tasks:
+With the philosophy of being minimalistic and for developer usage only, Quick Charts is created on top of a custom build system that handles the following tasks:

 ## Features
 - File Upload: The app provides a dedicated file upload state that allows users to upload flat data files.